The 3 Healthiest Milk Substitutes for Kids and AdultsUpdated: July 13, 2017Drinks and Tonics, Recipes

 Fortunately, there are three excellent milk substitutes that are delicious, healthy and easy to make when there are milk allergies in the home or even just when you are traveling or temporarily have no access to farm fresh whole milk.

 *Please note that these milk substitutes are for a child older than one year old.
 A child younger than one that is not breastfed should be getting a homemade formula and if allergic to milk, a homemade dairy free baby formula is best.
+Goat milk formula or camel milk formula may be used instead if the allergy is only to cow’s milk.

-Three Most Nutritious Milk Substitutes
+3 Most Nutritious Dairy Milk Substitutes

 Coconut Milk Tonic Recipe